 Symptoms of leukemia in dogs

-- mediastinal - leukemia of the thymus gland (thymus);
+- mediastinal - thymus leukemia (thymus);

 - extranodal - tumors are formed outside the lymph nodes.